sdsc/website-summer-institute-2019/_sections/logistics-3-housing.md

 * Guest Housing inquiries: guesthousing@ucsd.edu

 #### Local Hotels
 There are many hotel options surrounding UC San Diego and SDSC.
 The few listed below are located just off campus and may offer a university rate.
-Be sure to ask if a "UCSD Rate" is available during your stay.
-Extended list of hotels at SDSC Visitor page.
+Be sure to ask if a "UCSD Rate" is available when contacting hotel.
+An extended list of hotels can be found on the SDSC Visitor page.

 * [Estancia La Jolla Hotel and Spa](http://estancialajolla.com/), La Jolla Cove
 * 9700 N. Torrey Pines Road, La Jolla, CA 92037